starkware-libs/formal-proofs/src/starkware/cairo/lean/verification/examples/math/README.md

 To use Lean, follow the installation instructions in this repository's main README file.

-To run the Cairo verifier, you need to have the Cairo compiler installed.
+To run the CairoZero verifier, you need to have the CairoZero compiler installed.
 The verifier here is designed to work with version `v.0.10.1`, so you should use
 ```
   pip install cairo-lang==0.10.1